 Anyway, it takes at least 6 months before you’ll need to check up on your air purifiers’ filters.
 It can take up to 8 months in the case of Blueair 411 and up to a year for Xiaomi before you have to replace them.

-No matter how you decide to clean them, with water or vacuum cleaner, you have to be aware of this necessity if you want your new appliance to hold on against all odds.
+No matter how you decide to clean them, with a dry cloth or a vacuum cleaner, you have to be aware of this necessity if you want your new appliance to hold on against all odds.
 Proper maintenance is the key to long-lasting.

-Besides the regular 3 levels of fan speed that both air purifiers have, Xiaomi Mi 3H has an additional Sleep and Manual mode.
+Besides the regular three levels of fan speed that both air purifiers have, Xiaomi Mi 3H has an additional Sleep and Manual mode.

 I must say, I was a bit surprised because both air purifiers showed approximately the same test results.
 While working on their lower speeds, Blueair 411 and Xiaomi Mi 3H are doing just fine, even pleasant.
 Once the speed rises to its third level, Blueair tends to buzz a little, which is fine.
 Still, to some of you, it may be annoying.
-Xiaomi’s engine is generally well optimized, which makes it work smoothly with no unpleasant noises.
+Xiaomi’s motor is generally well-optimized, which makes it work smoothly with no unpleasant noises.